KatherineMichel/portfolio/doc/djangocon-us-2024-recap.md

 <sub>[**back to top**](#table-of-contents)</sub>

-### If We Had $1,000,000: What Could The DSF Do With 4x Its Budget? by Jacob Kaplan-Moss
+### If We Had $1,000,000: What Could The DSF Do With 4x Its Budget?

-Jacob is a retired Django BDFL and current DSF Treasurer.
+Jacob Kaplan-Moss is a retired Django BDFL and current DSF Treasurer.
 He showed the curent $255,000 DSF budget breakdown.
 Most of the budget goes to the salary for fellows (health of project) and admin (health of foundation).

 If the budget were quadrupled to $1,000,000, he has a personal wishlist.
 ![](djangocon-us-2024-recap-images/jacob-my-wishlist.png)